Our Social Impact

 Racism.
 It stops with me.

-Our organisation has committed to preventing racism by pledging to undertake activities in support of the campaign.
+This year, we are redoubling our commitment to anti-racism.
+We are committed to preventing racism by pledging to undertake activities in support of the campaign.
 Racism is never acceptable and we all have a responsibility to stand up against it.
+The campaign, which is being led by the Australian Human Rights Commission, has been developed by a partnership of government and non-government agencies.

 The “Racism.
 It Stops With Me” campaign welcomes organisational and individual supporters.
 For more information about the campaign go to their website.